-Max Schön, Chairperson of the Foundation 2° (Stiftung 2°), an initiative of CEOs, corporate directors and family business leaders, briefed Federal Foreign Office staff on business engagement in addressing climate change.
-He argued that companies are willing to actively engage in the debate on climate change mitigation and to develop and implement possible solutions.
-Many enterprises view an ambitious climate change policy as a trigger for growth and innovation.
-However, policy-makers need to provide companies with a clear and consistent climate change policy as a reliable framework for action.
-Strengthening the dialogue between policy-makers and innovative companies is an important building block for advancing resource and energy efficiency as key components of climate change mitigation.
+Max Schön, Chairperson of Stiftung 2 Grad, an initiative of German corporate directors and family business leaders, briefed Federal Foreign Office staff on business engagement in addressing climate change.
+He argued that companies are willing to actively engage in the debate on climate change mitigation and to develop and implement possible solutions, if a consistent climate change policy provides a reliable framework for action.